Collaboration between Loughborough University and local SME to develop next generation of chemical detectors for UAVs.

 T4i Engineering is an SME focusing on the design and development of advanced chemical detection systems that are mounted on unmanned aerial vehicles (UAVs).
 The company is a member of the Integrated Mission Group for Security (IMGS) and participates in the EDEN supplier platform and the DRIVER community.
-They are also member of the European Alliance for Innovation (EAI) of the Robotics and Autonomous Systems Special Interest Group established by InnovateUK.
+They are also members of the European Alliance for Innovation (EAI) of the Robotics and Autonomous Systems Special Interest Group established by InnovateUK.

 What they do